YukiChen-yuxin/HomicideDashboard/doc/reflection-milestone2.md

 # Features To Improve On

+## Tab 1
+* Beautification of slider and checkbox
+* Add `select all` in checkbox to select all weapon type valus
+* Change three plots' sizes to fit the page well

 ## Tab 2
 * Crime type filter in rose graph not that helpful, consider filtering by another column
 * Since too many values within each column (e.g. State column has 50 values to filter upon), consider clustering values into groups (e.g. Northeastern US)
 * More encodings into rose graph (e.g. color for weapon type).

+## Tab1 & Tab2
+* Unify and beautify page style

 # Features Not Yet Implemented